ligarius/botML/README.md

 trader.open_trade(price=30000, direction='long', bracket=True)
 ```

+If the account equity drops below the allowed drawdown the trader
+automatically writes a paused flag to `paused_file` and will refuse to
+open new trades until `reset_pause()` is called.

 Calling ``open_trade`` with ``bracket=True`` places stop-loss and
 take-profit orders using the configured ``RiskManager``.
 Trade size is
 computed automatically from the ``PositionSizer`` and ``account_size``.